davidmoten/rxjava2-jdbc/README.md

 Transactions
 -----------------
-You probably don't need me to tell you this but transactions are a critical feature of relational databases.
+Transactions are a critical feature of relational databases.

 When we're talking RxJava we need to consider the behaviour of individual JDBC objects when called by different threads, possibly concurrently.
-The approach taken by* rxjava2-jdbc* outside of a transaction safely uses Connection pools (in a non-blocking way).
+The approach taken by *rxjava2-jdbc* outside of a transaction safely uses Connection pools (in a non-blocking way).
 Inside a transaction we must make all calls to the database using the same Connection object so the behaviour of that Connection when called from different threads is important.
 Some JDBC drivers provide thread-safety on JDBC objects by synchronizing every call.

 The safest approach with transactions is to perform all db interaction synchronously.

 Let's look at some examples.
-The first example uses a transaction but does not make any database changes in the transaction so doesn't do much.
+The first example uses a transaction across two select statement calls:

 ```java
 Database.test()